VitalyKondratiev/vscode-sshextension/README.md

 ## Known Issues

 Works only with 'pageant'.
-The list of servers is loaded ONLY during startup VSCode.

 ## Roadmap

+Add the option to customize the extension
-Add the ability to work with a password or private key.
+Add the ability to work with a password.
+Add the ability to work with an external terminal

 ## Release Notes